seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **JULIET**
 What storm is this that blows so contrary?
-Is Romeo slaughter’d, and is Tybalt dead?
+Is Romeo slaughter'd, and is Tybalt dead?
 My dear-loved cousin, and my dearer lord?
 Then, dreadful trumpet, sound the general doom!
 For who is living, if those two are gone?

 **Nurse**
 Tybalt is gone, and Romeo banished;
-Romeo that kill’d him, he is banished.
+Romeo that kill'd him, he is banished.

 **JULIET**
-O God! did Romeo’s hand shed Tybalt’s blood?
+O God! did Romeo's hand shed Tybalt's blood?

 **Nurse**
 It did, it did; alas the day, it did!